Author, Mike Smith

 You don’t need to build a spreadsheet or use a complex formula.

 Just find out how what your Euro amount will give you in Pounds net of all fees.
 Write it down and compare.
 The biggest number wins.

-Because the Euro to Pound exchange rate moves every few seconds, you want to be comparing apples with apples.
+You want to be comparing apples with apples.